coq/coq/doc/sphinx/language/core/inductive.rst

       constructor ::= {* #[ {+, @attribute } ] } @ident {* @binder } {? @of_type_inst }

    Defines one or more
    inductive types and its constructors.
-Coq generates :gdef:`induction principles <induction principle>` depending on the universe that the inductive type belongs to.
+Rocq generates :gdef:`induction principles <induction principle>` depending on the universe that the inductive type belongs to.